About

 Mid-2000's

-God’s Way Ministries eventually experienced a split, and I resigned from my position and from the Board of Directors.
-The Senior Pastor began a new ministry, and asked if I would co-pastor the new church with him.
-I declined, but offered to work alongside him in an independent support capacity with teaching and music ministry.
+That church eventually experienced a split, and I resigned from my position as associate pastor and from the Board of Directors.
+The Senior Pastor began a new ministry and asked if I would co-pastor the new church with him.
+I declined but offered to work alongside him in an independent support capacity with teaching and music ministry.

 He accepted my offer and honored me by placing the name of my ministry, Hungry Hearts Ministries, on the sign in front of his church.